United States Army Herald Trumpets: History and mission

 The Army Herald Trumpets is derived from the United States Army Band, founded in 1922.
 Following successful international tours during World War II, the band split into various sub-groups, including the Herald Trumpets.

-U.S. Army Herald Trumpets are designated as the "official fanfare ensemble for the President of the United States" and were activated in 1959 at the suggestion of Army Band coronetists William Bramwell Smith Jr., and Gilbert Mitchell.
+U.S. Army Herald Trumpets are designated as the "official fanfare ensemble for the President of the United States" and were activated in 1959 at the suggestion of Army Band cornetists William Bramwell Smith Jr., and Gilbert Mitchell.
 Its first public performance was for the arrival of President Dwight D. Eisenhower and Queen Elizabeth II at the official opening of the St. Lawrence Seaway and its first White House state arrival ceremony was during the 1960 state visit of Charles de Gaulle.
 In addition to state occasions, the unit has also performed at other important events, including the opening of Walt Disney World in 1971, the opening of the 1982 World's Fair in Knoxville, Tennessee, and the opening ceremonies of the 1980 Winter Olympic Games at Lake Placid, New York, the 1984 Summer Olympic Games at Los Angeles, California, the 1996 Summer Olympic Games at Atlanta, Georgia, and the 2002 Winter Olympic Games in Salt Lake City, Utah.

 The unit is most widely seen at state and official arrival ceremonies at the White House where it performs three times in the order of events: first, "Ruffles and Flourishes" and "Hail to the Chief" for the arrival of the President of the United States; second, "Call to Statesmanship" for the arrival of the visiting head of state or chief of government; third, "Presidential Processional" as the President of the United States returns to the White House.
 (The respective national anthems, and other music during the ceremony, are performed by one of the premier ensembles.)

 The unit is operationally part of the U.S. Army Band.
 It is not the only fanfare unit in the United States military.
 The U.S. Army Training and Doctrine Command also fields a 15-man herald trumpet unit posted at Fort Eustis near Newport News, Virginia, while the Old Guard Fife and Drum Corps of the 3rd United States Infantry Regiment has a five-man fanfare unit that performs on baroque trumpets.